5/12/2025

 speaker

-This is Matthew Kicker on for Parker.
+Hi, this is Matthew Kickert on for Parker.
 Thank you for taking my questions.
 First, congratulations to Nicholas on the long tenure as CEO and also to Larry for the promotion.
-My first question, I'm curious, so as the non mortgage London improves, are there dynamics that would delay the revenue recognition at all?
-Similarly to mortgage, you know, the volume minimums there, or would you see revenue bounce back more quickly?
-And then non mortgage segments in a better learning environment.
+My first question, I'm curious, so as the non-mortgage lending improves, are there dynamics that would delay the revenue recognition at all similarly to mortgage, you know, the volume minimums there?
+Or would you see revenue bounce back more quickly in the non-mortgage segments in a better lending environment.
 Thank you.

 speaker